-In the high atmosphere, above about 50 kilometers (30 miles), the air particles are separated so far that collisions between them are far less frequent than in the lower atmosphere. and when an air particle is ionized by ultraviolet radiation from the sun it remains lonized for a considerable time.
+In the high atmosphere, above about 50 kilometers (30 miles), the air particles are separated so far that collisions between them are far less frequent than in the lower atmosphere, and when an air particle is ionized by ultraviolet radiation from the sun it remains ionized for a considerable time.
 Therefore at any given time a large proportion of the air particles are in an ionized condition.
 This does not occur much below about 50 kilometers (30 miles), because the ionizing radiations from the sun are largely absorbed in the higher regions of the atmosphere.
 Likewise there is not very great ionization density above about 400 kilometers (250 miles), because the air is so rare at such heights that there are not enough atoms to provide for great ionization density.
-The region in which the ionization is great, great enough in fact to affect radio wave transmission, is thus between 50 and 400 kilometers (30 and 250 miles) above the earth's surface, and this region is called the ionosphere.
+The region in which the ionization is great enough to affect radio wave transmission, is thus between 50 and 400 kilometers (30 and 250 miles) above the earth's surface, and this region is called the ionosphere.

 The ionization in the ionosphere is not uniformly distributed with altitude but is stratified, and there are certain definite layers in which the ionization density is such as to reflect radio waves.
-These layers do not remain/at the same height but vary diurnally, seasonally, and otherwise, in both height and ionization density.
-There may be a considerable number of such layers at a given time.
+These layers do not remain always the same as to height and ionization density, but vary diurnally, seasonally, and otherwise.
+There may be several such layers at a given time.
 There are two principal ones, called the E and F layers.
 The E layer is at a height of 90 to 140 kilometers at different times, usually about 110 kilometers.
-The term F-layer is ordinarily reserved for the other layer as it exists at night; in the daytime during most of the year it divides into two layers which are called the F_1 and F_2 .
-The night F layer is at a height of about 180 to 400 kilometers.
-The F_7 layer exists in the daytime, at a height of about 140 to 250 kilometers.
-The Fo layer exists in the daytime, at a height of about 250 to 350 or more kilometers in the summer, and about 150 kilometers in the winter day.
-(The "virtual" heights, defined later, are somewhat higher than these values).
-The fourth layer, which is semi-permanent, is the D layer; it exists only in: the daytime, and its height is of the order of 50 to 90 kilometers.
+The term F-layer is ordinarily reserved for the other layer as it exists at night; in the dayer time during most of the year the F layer divides into two layers which are called the F_1 and F_2 .
+The night F layer is at a height of about 180 to 400 kilometers; the F_1 layer exists in the day-time, at a height of about 140 to 250 kilometers; the F_2 layer exists in the daytime, at a height of about 250 to 350 or more kilometers in the summer and about 150 to 300 kilometers in the winter day.
+(The "virtual" heights, defined later, are somewhat greater than these values).
+A fourth layer, which is semi-permanent, is the D layer; it exists only in the daytime, and its height is of the order of 50 to 90 kilometers.
 Little has been done on the determination of the quantitative characteristics of the D layer, its effects being largely inferred rather than directly observed.
-Existing knowledge covers mainly the E, F, F1, and F2 layers.
+Existing knowledge covers mainly the E, F, F1, and Fo layers.